Pupil Premium at Oakfield Park School

 Intended Outcomes in spending Pupil Premium Grant:

-* Provide Intervention opportunities to further promote pupil progress in Literacy (three days TA a week)
+- Provide Intervention opportunities to further promote pupil progress in reading writing and number (three days TA a week)

-* Provide opportunities to develop Numeracy skills through Maths Seeds programme / sessions
+- Provide opportunities to develop cognition skills through Maths Seeds programme / sessions

 Schools are free to spend Pupil Premium funding according to how they feel each individual student can best be supported.
-Below are details of how we at Oakfield Park School plan to spend the money to support pupil progress.
+Below are details of how we at Oakfield Park School plan to spend the money to support pupil progress this year, and the impact specific strategies demonstrated last year.

 We continually evaluate the impact of our Pupil Premium expenditure on educational attainment to ensure that we are utilising it to its maximum benefit.
-We regularly assess and analyse pupil progress using B Squared and CASPA (Comparison and Analysis of Special Pupil Achievement) to determine whether our pupils are making better than expected progress, expected progress or less than expected progress.100% of our Pupil Premium students achieved expected or above expected progress according to CASPA 2017 – 2018.
+We regularly assess and analyse pupil progress using B Squared and CASPA (Comparison and Analysis of Special Pupil Achievement) to determine whether our pupils are making better than expected progress, expected progress or less than expected progress.100% of our Pupil Premium students achieved expected or above expected progress according to CASPA 2017 – 2018, for more details please see our Pupil Premium Strategy document 2018 – 2019 below.